Cook All Day, Eat All Month: 3 Meal Planners Share Their Secrets

 When it comes to meal planning and prepping, how much should you do in one go?
-I've always thought of meal prepping as a weekly ritual, with Sunday as the magic day to prep delicious lunches and hearty dinner salads, plus budget-friendly meals that use up all the leftovers.
+I’ve always thought of meal prepping as a weekly ritual, with Sunday as the magic day to prep delicious lunches, hearty dinner salads, and budget-friendly meals that use up all the leftovers.
 Meal prep Sundays are not only a sacred day for many food-lovers, but also incredibly important for anyone trying to stick to a budget.

 Well, maybe it’s time to reconsider this weekly strategy.
 I realized recently that there are droves of cooks who are able to knock out a whole month’s worth of meals in just one day.

 Yes, it’s possible to cook in one day and feed yourself and your family for a whole month.
 Yes, you’ll probably save money and time by meal planning this way.
 No, you don’t need a degree from Hogwarts to pull off this magic.

 Does it sound intimidating and unrealistic?
 I completely understand.
 That’s why I asked three prolific meal preppers to share how they are able to make this happen.
 Having an extra chest freezer handy in your home is very helpful in month-long planning, but it’s not the only trick.